-saunth chutney recipe – sharing a home recipe of a tamarind chutney popularly known as saunth chutney or sonth chutney in north india. this sweet tamarind chutney is spiced with dry ginger powder. dry ginger or dry ginger powder is also called as saunth or sooth in hindi. hence the name of this chutney.
+saunth chutney recipe with step by step photos – sharing a home recipe of a tamarind chutney popularly known as saunth chutney or sonth chutney in north india. this sweet tamarind chutney is spiced with dry ginger powder. dry ginger or dry ginger powder is also called as saunth or sooth in hindi. hence the name of this chutney.

 saunth chutney is often used in north indian chaat snacks like dahi papdi chaat, dahi bhalle, dahi vada, aloo tikki chaat. its also served with samosas, kachoris and pakoras. the chutney is slightly thick with a smooth texture. it has the sourness of tamarind balanced with the sweetness of the jaggery and the earthiness and mild hotness coming from the dry ginger powder, cumin and red chili powder.